Krafalski/GA-NYC-Bowie/w10/d05/homework/rakeTODO.md

    remove this/self song if the song is in the playlist

 app/views/artists/_artist.html.erb:
   * [ 2] [TODO] Whats going on with this partial?? why isn't it an instance variable- depening if it is on the route /artists or artists/:id.
 WILD GUESS : from artists/index.html.erb  <%= render @artists%> tells this partial to render each artist via magic??
 When the user is at /artists/:id then the specific artist will render- based on the if/else statement.
+In trying to code this for my own app- it seems that in index.html where <%= @artist %> is- it LOOKS SPECIFICALLY for a partial named _artist.html.erb where it then does a kind of foreach loop generating all the items from the artist table.

 app/views/artists/new.html.erb:
   * [ 2] [TODO] what's this render partial syntax?   <%= render partial: 'form'%> this will render _form.html.erb.
 The _ seems to mean partial?